The product

 Why we chose them

-Caseificio Biopek is located in Gibellina Nuova in the hinterland of Trapani, Sicily, one of the homelands of sheep's milk cheese: the company
+Caseificio Biopek is located in Gibellina Nuova in the province of Trapani, Sicily, one of the homelands of pecorino cheese: the company

 From the same producer